stuartmaxwell/djpress/docs/templatetags.md

 ### post_categories Arguments

-- `outer` (optional): The HTML tag to use for the outer container.
+- `outer_tag` (optional): The HTML tag to use for the outer container.
 Default is "ul".
 - `outer_class` (optional): CSS class(es) to apply to the outer container.
 - `link_class` (optional): CSS class(es) to apply to each category link.